Kotaro Shimano: Kickboxing career

 During the MA Japan Kick - Soeno Dojo 50th Anniversary event, Shimano was scheduled to fight Tapejyun Saichan for the WMAF World Super Featherweight title.
 He won the fight by a split decision, after an extra round was fought.
 He would follow this up with a second win with MA Japan, as he scored a knockout over Woo Seung Beom.
 Shimano extended his winning streak to four, with a unanimous decision win against Satoru Nariai, and a TKO win against Junpei Sano.

 He was scheduled to fight Ryusei Ashizawa at K-1 World GP 2020 in Tokyo.
 Ashizawa won the fight by TKO in the second round after a back and forth round, during which both Ashizawa and Shimano were knocked down.

 He won a unanimous decision against Yuki Miwa at K-1 World GP 2021: K’Festa 4 Day.2.
 Shimano was afterwards scheduled to fight Sano Tenma at K-1 World GP 2021: Japan Bantamweight Tournament.

-Shimano was scheduled to face Hirotaka Urabe in a 61kg catchweight bout at K-1 World GP 2022 Japan on February 27, 2022.
+Shimano was scheduled to face Hirotaka Urabe in a 61 kg catchweight bout at K-1 World GP 2022 Japan on February 27, 2022.
 He won the fight by a third-round knockout, flooring Urabe with a right cross.

 Shimano made his second WMAF World Super Featherweight title defense against Yugo Flyskygym at MA Japan Kick - Tekken 14 on August 28, 2022.
 He won the fight by knockout in the first minute.

 Shimano faced the former Krush Featherweight and K-1 Featherweight champion Yuki Egawa at K-1 World GP 2022 in Osaka on December 3, 2022.
 He lost the fight by a first-round technical knockout.

+Shimano announced his retirement from the sport of kickboxing on January 2, 2024.